Xavier4t/Sports_and_Restaurants/README.md

 1. The **General**  dataset, no category has been specified, thus resulting in all kind of restaurants in the 3000 meters radius around the stadiums.
 2. The  **Category** dataset , results for the following categories only: sports bars, pubs, wine bars and cocktail bars.

-The dataset has been published in Kaggle here: [Sports and Restaurants](https://www.kaggle.com/xavier4t/sports-and-restaurants)

 The data has been obtained using the Yelp Fusion API, requesting the information of restaurants in a 3000 meters (1.86 miles) radius centered in the teams stadiums/arenas.